-Bonus advisory day is soon upon us.
+Bonus advisory day is soon upon many of you (although not all of you anymore).
 It's the day you'll have waited 12 months for.
 Judgement day.

 Well every bank has its own process, but I've worked at a few both in the UK and the States, and I can tell you a few universal truths.

 In my experience, you do get called into a room - usually by the desk assistant.
 And yes, your immediate boss is always involved.
 But the money shot only comes after a few months of being on the end of expectation management; no matter where I've worked, the management always comes up with all sorts of excuses as to why a particular year's bonus pool will be subject to hold backs or claw backs, or where there's a 'rogue' desk that bet and lost the ranch, etc.

 So, the key question is how long this shaking of the proverbial Styrofoam cup by City dealers goes on for in the lead up to bonuses ?
 Well, some political types start their peacock strut a good three or four months before the big day.
 Amazing, but true.
 And these guys are usually jutting chinned, aggressive types who think they're indispensable, or who actually believe they are worth the money they seek.
 So they cajole, exhort and generally moan to their managers in an effort to try to get a sense of what might be coming down the pike.
 Of course, they're usually thwarted in this, and they join the rest of us - who just shuffle in to learn our bonus fate with not much of an idea beforehand.